veloren/book/src/players/server-hosting/configuration.md

 > }
 > ```
 #### description.ron
-> This file contains the server description - a single quoted string of text.
+> This file contains the server description (also known as 'Message Of The Day' (MTOD)), and server rules.
-> You need direct access to the server files to modify it.
+>
+> Both support localisation.
+If the user's locale matches one of the entries, they will see the corresponding
+> localised entry for both.
+>
+> If the `rules` field is set to `Some("...")` rather than `None`, users will see the rules when they first join the
+> server, with a mandatory 'accept' button (any changes to the rules will also cause them to be shown to users again).
+>
+> The `default_locale` field determines which set of descriptions users are shown if their locale does not match any of
+> those present in the file (by default, this field is `"en"` i.e: English).
+>
+> Server admins can use in-game commands to modify this file.
+>
 > Example:
 > ```ron
+> V2((
+>     default_locale: "en",
+>     descriptions: {
+>         "en": (
-> "This is the best Veloren server"
+>             motd: "This is the best Veloren server",
+>             rules: None,
+>         ),
+>     },
+> ))
 > ```

 #### settings.ron
 > This is the file containing most of the configuration options.
+>
-> Most of the options are self-explanatory.
+> Most fields are self-explanatory, but more information can be found [here](https://docs.veloren.net/veloren_server/settings/struct.Settings.html).
+>
-> You need direct access to the server files to modify it.
+> You need direct access to the server files to modify this file.
+>
 > Example:
 > ```ron
 > (